How Much it Costs to Get a Kitchen Fitted

 Expect to pay around £140 to have a ceiling light installed by a qualified electrician.
 This should take from one to three hours.
 It may be though, that you also want under-cabinet lighting (or even under-island lighting).
 In which case your electrician will be around for a bit longer.

-If you use a kitchen fitter and other tradespeople to install everything then it tends to be less expensive than getting the company you bought the units etc from to fit it.
-It also means you have more control over what exactly is happening with your kitchen refurbishment.
-That’s not only in terms of time management but also over what appliances you like.
+If you use a kitchen fitter and other tradespeople to install everything then it tends to be less expensive than getting the company you bought the units from to fit it.
+It also means you have more control over what exactly is happening with your kitchen refurbishment, in terms of time management but also the appliances you like – kitchen companies tend to recommend certain brands that they have relationships with.

 You can reasonably expect a kitchen fitter to rip out your old kitchen and arrange for a skip to be delivered so that the material can be dumped or recycled.
 Your kitchen fitter will then build and fit your kitchen cabinets and any housing for major appliances required.